katrinasilver/comics-frontend/README.md

 # ComicScore Front-end

-ComicScore is a rating site for Comics connected to a [database](https://github.com/katrinasilver/comics-backend).
+ComicScore is a fully-responsive rating site for Comics connected to a [database](https://github.com/katrinasilver/comics-backend).

 # How to use